 |Next Session||April 16, 2024 | 9 a.m. to 4 p.m.|

 This class meets April 16th, 2024, 9:00 a.m. - 4:00 p.m.

 Learn how Empathy and Empowerment Can Make the Difference

 Hoarding is a multi-dimensional condition that can be difficult to identify and address.
 This professional online training is for anyone who may serve or interact with someone who is struggling with hoarding disorder.
 You will learn from nationally-known hoarding expert Marnie Matthews, a licensed clinical social worker and founder of The Clutter Movement.
 Marnie created a checklist to help identify and treat people who are suffering from hoarding disorder.

 Through this virtual training, you will work through a three-step approach to learn how to work with people compassionately to help them overcome this disorder.
-This program is a follow-up to a very successful and informative Hoarding program that was previously held.
 You will explore specifics on how to work together as a community to identify those struggling and utilize resources to connect them with the support they need to overcome this disorder.

 Section 1: Understand Hoarding Disorder //